nicolass03/chatroom/readme.md

-# Project Title
+# Taxaroo code challenge

-A brief description of what this project does and who it's for.
+Repository of the Taxaroo code challenge.

 ## Table of Contents